kailee-p/argent/README.md

 ![Page from Argent showing the search bar and stock information components, including the tabs that toggle views and the switch that also toggles views.](https://i.imgur.com/oldJqe0.png)

 ### Specified Architectural Pattern
-Argent uses the MVC pattern. /models contains the Netlify serverless functions that directly interact with the Polygon API. /controllers contains the functionst hat handle responses and requests to the models from the frontend. /views contains the React components that render the frontend UI.
+Argent uses the MVC pattern. /models contains the Netlify serverless functions that directly interact with the Polygon API. /controllers contains the functions that handle responses and requests to the models from the frontend. /views contains the React components that render the frontend UI.

 ### Integration with 3rd Party RESTful API
 Argent makes calls to [Polygon](https://polygon.io/) for company and stock information.